RoboJackets/urc-software/README.md

 You will need to be using the Ubuntu operating system (or a simulation of it) to run ROS2.
 This can be accomplished by either:
 - [Windows Subsystem for Linux (WSL) Installation (Windows Only)](documents/installation/wsl_installation.md)
 - [Docker Installation Instructions (Mac or Windows)](documents/installation/docker_installation.md)
-- [noVNC Container (Mac or Windows)] (upcoming)
+- noVNC Container (Mac or Windows): Coming Soon
 - Dual-Boot (Have 2 Operating System at the Same Time!)
-This is a bit more tedious, but rewarding.
-Ask a returning member on how to do this.
+More tedious and risky, ask a returning member about this.

 #### 2. Set Up ROS2 on Ubuntu
-Follow the installion instructions to get the codebase running on your Ubuntu computer or Ubuntu container:
 [Ubuntu 22.04 Installation Instructions](documents/installation/ubuntu_installation.md)

 ## Helpful Resources